 Why Learn to Touch Type?

 Touch typing is a gift!
-The gift of extra free time and unhindered imaginative though.
-It is a life-skill that no 21st century child should be without – and yet it is not art of the National Curriculum.
+The gift of extra free time and unhindered imaginative thought.
+It is a life-skill that no 21st century child should be without – and yet it is not part of the National Curriculum.

 We expect our children to learn – at school and at home and over a lengthy period of time – to read and write to the point were these skills become second nature.
 In a world dominated by computers, we expect them, seemingly over-night, to teach themselves to use a computer keyboard.